 Thousands of crashes occur every day.
 Some of those crashes, especially those that involve a fatality or bodily injury, will require the services of an investigator to conduct a thorough accident investigation and reconstruction.

-What is an accident reconstruction?
+What is accident reconstruction?

 Vehicular accident reconstructions are often conducted by specialized units in law enforcement agencies or private consultants, in an attempt to answer questions about automobile accidents.
 Questions may often include:

-- Who was driving the vehicle and who were the passengers (if any)?
+- Who was driving the vehicle, and who were the passengers (if any)?

 - Which party or parties were breaking the law?
 This may include an illegal drive, improper vehicle or equipment, driving outside of one’s lane, and more.